kiberStender/fpJS/README.md

 # It will return [4.0, 3.6, 1.0]
 ```

-But what if I have another array and whatn to apply it's values to the first array functions?
+But what if I have another array and want to apply its values to the first array functions?
 Using applicative function afmap (applicative functor map) you can do it
 ```coffeescript
 a = [((x) -> x+1.0), ((x) ->x*1.2), ((x) ->x/3.0)]
 b = [1, 2, 3]